swch/strivve-docs-nextjs/src/pages/testing/site-testing/index.md

 }
 ```

 Using the synthetic sites, you can test the user interactions
-within your application
+within your application.